 How can I qualify for Subsidized Child Care?

 Qualifying for subsidized child care assistance is based on your gross monthly income from all sources (before taxes), family size, and need.
 In addition, families must live in San Diego County to qualify.
 In order to be considered income-eligible, families must meet State Income Requirements and have at least one of the following needs for child care:

 (g) Seeking permanent housing

 Can a family apply for CEL if their household income is zero?

 Yes, a family can complete the application with zero income.
-However, they will be required to submit a self-declaration form explaining how the family is financially supporting itself without income.
+However, they will be required to submit a self-declaration explaining how the family is financially supporting itself without income.